w3f/Grants-Program/applications/sensio_network.md

 ### Milestone 1

-In this milestone, we want to build a working substrate-based chain and two runtime modules.
+In this milestone, we want to build a working Substrate-based chain and two runtime modules.

+Statement runtime is a generic module for producing self-sufficient structured statements.
+This module must require a minimal amount of fields to be included, in order to produce the entry.

 PoE is an essential step towards generating the statements.